 The placement of your downspouts can significantly affect how well your system works, as can the number of downspouts that you use.
 If there are not enough downspouts installed in the right places, it can lead to many undesirable issues such as standing water or overflow during heavy rainfall.
 Incorrect placement can also cause erosion of the soil around your house, infestations of insects in the gutters, and damage to the siding or foundation.
 And all of these issues are often expensive to fix.

 It is recommended that gutters are placed under or ‘behind’ the drip edge of your roof.
 A drip edge refers to a component that hangs over the roof and has an outward projecting lower edge.
 The water then follows the line of the drip edge through a process called capillary action and eventually ‘drips’ right into the gutter.
 When working correctly, the drip edge and the gutter work together to control the direction that the dripping water travels and helps to protect the underlying components of the building.
-If gutters are installed below the drip edge, water can drip behind the gutter and cause damage to the wood supporting the gutter system.
+However, if the drip edge is installed wrong and the gutters are installed below the drip edge, water can drip behind the gutter and cause damage to the wood supporting the gutter system.

 2. Choosing the Wrong Type of Gutter